-Many of the terms used in this prospectus, including assets under management, which we define as (a) the total assets in the Existing Gladstone Funds (as defined herein), as included on their periodic reports filed with the Securities and Exchange Commission and (b) our total assets, including our investment in Sponsor (as defined herein) and cash and cash equivalents, may differ from the calculations of other asset managers.
+Many of the terms used in this prospectus, including assets under management, which we define as (a) the total assets in the Existing Gladstone Funds (as defined herein), as included on their periodic reports filed with the Securities and Exchange Commission and (b) our total assets, as reflected on our balance sheet, including our investment in Sponsor (as defined herein) and cash and cash equivalents, may differ from the calculations of other asset managers.
+For example, other asset managers may calculate assets under management solely on fee paying assets rather than the total assets reflected on their balance sheet.
 As a result, this measure may not be comparable to similar measures presented by other asset managers.
-In addition, our definition of assets under management is not based on or related to any definition of assets under management that is set forth in the agreements governing the funds that we manage.
+In addition, our definition of assets under management that is set forth in the agreements governing the funds that we manage.
+For a more detailed review of assets under management, see "Management's Discussion and Analysis of Financial Condition-Operating Metrics-Assets Under Management."

-Unless indicated otherwise, the information included in this prospectus assumes no exercise by the underwriters of the overallotment option to purchase up to additional shares of Class A Common Stock from us and that the Class A Common Stock to be sold in this offering are sold at \$ per share of Class A Common Stock, which is the midpoint of the price range indicated on the front cover of this prospectus.
+Unless indicated otherwise, the information included in this prospectus assumes no exercise by the underwriters of the overallotment option to additional shares of Class A Common Stock from us and that the Class A Common Stock to be sold in this offering are sold at \$\$ per share of Class A Common Stock, which is the midpoint of the price range indicated on the front cover of this prospectus.